-The modern-day quince is shaped like a hybrid of an apple and pear.
-It has a rich yellow exterior and gives off a strong pleasant fragrance.
-It's hard, acidic, and astringent before cooking, but it turns red, tastes divine, and takes on a whole different color and flavor when cooked.
+The modern-day quince is shaped like a hybrid of an apple and pear, and similar in size.
+The average quince weighs about 4 ounces, has a rich yellow exterior, and gives off a strong, pleasant fragrance.
+It's hard, acidic, and astringent before cooking, but it turns red, takes on a whole different flavor, and tastes divine when cooked.
 Aluminum cookware will deliver the deepest red color in cooked quince.
 Quinces grow on trees and are ripe and ready for eating in late autumn.

-Quinces are used to make marmalade, spoon sweets, and jellies.
-The fruit has a lot of natural pectins, which is a naturally occurring starch.
+Quinces are used to make marmalade and jam, spoon sweets, and jellies.
+The fruit has a lot of pectin, a naturally occurring starch.
 Quinces also make great additions to apple pies, and they're delicious when cooked with meats.
-There are some well known and well-loved pork dishes in Greece made with quince; it's also good with proteins such as lamb, turkey, and duck.
+There are some well-known and well-loved pork dishes in Greece made with quince, and it's also good with proteins such as lamb, turkey, and duck.
 Quinces can be baked, just like apples, for a sweet and simple dessert.

 Quince is relatively high in carbohydrates.
 The fruit is a good source of vitamin C, phosphorous, and potassium.
 It is also known to be a rich source of zinc, copper, iron, and dietary fiber.